suleenwong/Diabetes_Challenge/README.md

 ## Introduction

 The goal of this exercise is to predict using machine learning models whether a patient has diabetes or not.
-The dataset is the Pima Indians Diabetes Dataset.
+The dataset is the [Pima Indians Diabetes Dataset](https://www.kaggle.com/datasets/uciml/pima-indians-diabetes-database)

 <br>